Preetham00x/Preetham00x/README.md

 🎨 I also animate, design, and create 3D visuals using Blender and Adobe tools like After Effects, Photoshop, and Illustrator

 🤝 Passionate about teamwork, tech coordination, and organizing awareness initiatives
-# 💫 About Me:
+#  About Me:
-nothing special just ur cool neighbour
+nothing much special just ur cool neighbour

 ## 🌐 Socials: